Fandom Forward: 2016–2018

-2019–present
+2019–2024

-In July 2019, I.C.E. announced major immigration raids in ten U.S. cities: Los Angeles, San Francisco, Houston, Denver, Miami, New Orleans, New York, Baltimore, Chicago and Atlanta.
+In July 2019, ICE announced major immigration raids in ten U.S. cities; Los Angeles, San Francisco, Houston, Denver, Miami, New Orleans, New York, Baltimore, Chicago and Atlanta.
 In response, Fandom Forward rolled out their Stop the Snatchers workshops for nearly 200 fans.
 At these hour-long workshops, Fandom Forward brought activists from RAICES, Never Again Action, and the Boston Immigration Justice Accompaniment Network to LeakyCon Dallas and LeakyCon Boston to teach these fans how to take action for immigrant rights.

 In 2019, Fandom Forward also developed four distinct actions aligned with the Hogwarts Houses so that everyone felt encouraged to get involved in immigrant justice.
 Gryffindors planned and attended protests and submitted letters to the editor.
-Ravenclaws researched to help us create a database, DA Fights Back Near You.
+Ravenclaws researched to help create a database, DA Fights Back Near You.
 Hufflepuffs then used that database to find and support immigrant-led and immigrant-serving organizations near them.

-The same year, Fandom Forward partnered with Reading is Fundamental to send books to three partner sites: San Ardo Union Elementary School in San Ardo, CA, Bernie's Book in Chicago, and The Book Fairies in New York City.
-Fandom Forward sent nearly 8,000 books to our partner sites, and a total of 31,081 books to 71 literacy programs, including schools, community centers, libraries, and children's hospitals.
+The same year, Fandom Forward partnered with Reading is Fundamental to send books to three partner sites: San Ardo Union Elementary School in San Ardo, California, Bernie's Book in Chicago, and The Book Fairies in New York City.
+Fandom Forward sent nearly 8,000 books to their partner sites, and a total of 31,081 books to 71 literacy programs, including schools, community centers, libraries, and children's hospitals.

-Over the summer of 2020, Fandom Forward completed over 650 actions to reunite families and worked with Never Again Action to disrupt I.C.E.’s “Citizen’s Academy” efforts in Chicago.
-When I.C.E. wanted to recruit regular people for a propaganda program to teach “awareness and appreciation” for ICE's deportation work, and train them on “firearms familiarization and targeted arrests," Fandom Forward responded by flooding them with fake applications.
+Over the summer of 2020, Fandom Forward completed over 650 actions to reunite families and worked with Never Again Action to disrupt I.C.E.'s "Citizen's Academy" efforts in Chicago.
+When I.C.E. wanted to recruit regular people for a propaganda program to teach "awareness and appreciation" for ICE's deportation work, and train them on "firearms familiarization and targeted arrests", Fandom Forward responded by flooding them with fake applications.

-In the wake of COVID-19, Hermione Granger’s fake presidential campaign created real world change by providing fans with ways to take action and find joy and community from home.
+In the wake of COVID-19, Hermione Granger's fake presidential campaign created real world change by providing fans with ways to take action and find joy and community from home.
 By the end of March 2020, Fandom Forward raised over $20,000 for Team Granger.
 This fundraiser allowed Fandom Forward to mobilize thousands of fans, such as through their Small Things Con, a free, digital conference filled with weeks of livestreams, actions, and community care.

-Through the annual Accio Books campaign, members have now donated over 400,000 books worldwide, with the most recent being Anne Beers Elementary School in Washington D.C. in 2020.
+Through the annual Accio Books campaign, members have now donated over 400,000 books worldwide, with the most recent being Anne Beers Elementary School in Washington, D.C., in 2020.

-On June 8, 2021, the Harry Potter Alliance changed its name to Fandom Forward, to reflect its community better, because it also includes fans of non-Harry Potter media.
+On June 8, 2021, partly in response to Rowling's remarks critical of transgender people, the Harry Potter Alliance changed its name to Fandom Forward.
+The change also aimed to reflect its community better, because it also included fans of non-Harry Potter media.

-Fan Activism Around the World
+On December 5, 2024, Fandom Forward announced that the board and senior staff decided to close the organization.